-Blausey’s executor sued the State for negligence in not identifying and removing the danger tree prior to the accident, and accused it of maintaining a nuisance.
+Blausey’s executor sued the State for negligence in not identifying and removing the danger tree before the accident, and accused it of maintaining a nuisance.

 Held: The State was not negligent.
-In order to prevail upon a claims of negligence, a plaintiff must prove by a preponderance of the evidence that defendant a duty, that it breached the duty, and that the breach proximately caused the injury.
+To prevail upon a claims of negligence, a plaintiff must prove by a preponderance of the evidence that the defendant owed the plaintiff a duty, that it breached the duty, and that the breach proximately caused the injury.
 The State has a duty to maintain its highways in a reasonably safe condition for the motoring public, but it doesn’t have to become an insurer of the safety of state highways.

-The court found that there was insufficient discernible evidence available to defendant’s inspectors to warrant further investigation of the damaged tree or to determine that it was hazardous prior to the accident.
-While a close inspection of tree would have revealed that tree was a hazard, the deteriorated condition of tree was not apparent through Department’s routine visual inspections from roadway, and with over 40,000 miles of road to inspect, the Department was not — as a matter of social and economic policy —expected to individually inspect the trees.
+The court found insufficient discernible evidence available to the defendant’s inspectors to warrant further investigation of the damaged tree or to determine that it was hazardous before the accident.
+While a close inspection of the tree would have revealed that it was a hazard, the deteriorated condition of the tree was not apparent through the Department’s routine visual inspections from the roadway, and with over 40,000 miles of road to inspect, the Department was not — as a matter of social and economic policy —expected to individually inspect the trees.

 – Tom Root